HaukeBartsch/sdcm/README.md

 ### Details

 Writing to disk is usually the slowest part of sorting DICOM files.
 To speed this up the '-method link' option will not copy the content of the input files.
 Instead a symbolic link file (smaller) that points to the each input file is created.
-In order to obtain a copy of the files you need to dereference the symbolic links.
-The 'cp' program has an option '-L' that follows symbolic links:
+In order to obtain a copy of the files you need to dereference each symbolic link.
+The 'cp' program has an option '-L' that follows symbolic links with:

 ```bash
 cp -Lr <output folder>/input/<patient>/<study>/<series> /somewhere/else/